 SFMOMA, the San Francisco Museum of Modern Art, collects and exhibits the foremost artists and designers of our time.
 Their programs and exhibits also take place at other sites around the Bay Area.

 The Castro.
 Three miles west of downtown at the end of Market Street, the district with the iconic street that's home to the Castro Theater, has gay-world stature riveled only by Christopher Street in New York City.
 A sidewall plaque honors Harvey Milk in front of his old camera store at 575 Castro, and a wall mural depicts him as if looking out from a window.
 A large part of the gay business community is concentrated in the Castro, but many gay people live in surrounding residential areas.
-The GLBT History Museum, and Pink Triangle Park, at 17th and Market, are among other local attractions.
+The GLBT History Society Museum, and Pink Triangle Park, at 17th and Market, are among other local attractions.
 The Frameline LGBT Film Festival in June, and the October Castro Street Fair, are important annual events here.
+San Francisco's Berlin & Beyond Film Festival, an annual week in February, and the San Francisco International Film Festival of two weeks in April, both have screenings at the Castro Theatre.
 More gay businesses are to be found along Market Street, heading from Castro towards City Hall, through the Duboce Triangle and Hayes Valley neighborhoods.